SichangHe/igem-2022-dku-backup/src/contribution.md

 review, we were able to determine multiple parameters that measure the accuracy of the protein model and evaluated our protein design.
 We also contributed to previous parts by designing our parts with improvements based on past iGEM teams.
 Another contribution is the PCR troubleshooting guide we made during the collaboration with Duke.
 It contains actual wet lab gel pictures and troubleshooting advice for future iGEM teams to reference.
+Last but not least,
+we created a model for our iGEM team members to collaborate using GitLab.

 ## Cell surface display platforms